jotaalvim/jotaalvim.github.io/docs/blogs/list_monad.md

 # Conclusion

-When i Took this challenge I didn't expect it to be non-viable.
-However implement the list monad,
+When I took this challenge, I didn't expect it to be non-viable.
+Implementing the list monad in such a painful language made me appreciate much more features we counted on from other programming languages.